mroshaw/mroshaw.github.io/Subnautica/yourfirstmod/codingthemod.md

 `[HarmonyPostfix]`

-These are what are called "annotations" and these form the basis of how Harmony hooks your code into the game.
+These are what are called "annotations" or "attributes" and these form the basis of how Harmony hooks your code into the game.
 You can find out more about Harmony annotations on the [Harmony website](https://harmony.pardeike.net/articles/annotations.html).

 Something else to look at here is the method definition: